w3c/web-locks/README.md

 A lock can be _released_ by script, at which point it may allow other lock requests to be granted.

+A user agent has a _lock manager_ for each origin, which encapsulates the state of all locks and requests for that origin.

 #### Resources Names

 The resource _name_ strings have no external meaning beyond the scheduling algorithm, but are global